Hydrodynamic Behavior of Non-spherical Particles in Confined Vertical Flows: A Resolved CFD-DEM Study: Introduction

+Most numerical studies of hydraulic transport employ unresolved computational fluid dynamics-discrete element method (CFD-DEM), in which particle-fluid interactions are modeled using empirical drag correlations~\citep{di1994voidage,zhao2013coupled}.
+Such correlations are calibrated against spherical particles or parameterized by scalar descriptors such as sphericity~\citep{holzer2008new,malone2008particle,nan2022cfd,cheng2023numerical}.
+This averaging is reasonable in dilute and unconfined flows where particles tumble freely, but it fails in confined flows: (1) it cannot represent orientation-dependent drag when wall proximity sustains preferred particle orientations, (2) it ignores the asymmetric, wall-deflected wakes responsible for shape-induced lift, and (3) it decouples translation from rotation, suppressing the very mechanism through which non-spherical particles redistribute momentum to the carrier fluid.
+The limitations are relevant in regimes where particle-fluid and particle-wall interactions dominate and may trigger flow instabilities, intermittent settling, and jamming~\citep{sommerfeld1992modelling,aponte2016simulation,chen2020prediction}.

+These closure problems are addressed in resolved CFD-DEM, which compute particle-fluid interaction forces directly at the interface, without empirical drag laws~\citep{luo2007modified,lu2018direct,yan2025complex}.
+Integrating particle representations such as signed distance functions or multisphere approximations extends the approach's ability to model particles with arbitrary shapes~\citep{shen2022resolved,lai2023signed}.
+Resolved CFD-DEM is well suited for modeling confinement-driven phenomena, including shear jamming, wake-mediated interactions, and regime transitions in narrow geometries~\citep{cunez2020crystallization,schnorr2022resolved}, with broader applicability to engineering-relevant solid-fluid problems~\citep{nan2023high,hu2024resolved}.
+However, existing studies have largely focused on sedimentation, fluidized beds, or short-bend geometries; sustained vertical hydraulic transport of X-ray computed tomography (CT) derived non-spherical particles at high confinement ratios has not been systematically examined.
+This gap is the practical motivation for the present study.

-Despite advancements, resolved CFD-DEM for industrial-scale riser simulations remains computationally prohibitive.
-Resolving realistic PMN surface morphology for \(\mathcal{O}(10^3-10^4)\) particles using SDF/multisphere over large-scale domains requires substantial CPU hours, making parametric design intractable.
-Consequently, large-scale simulations often resort to spherical representations, achieving order-of-magnitude reductions in CPU hours at the expense of morphological fidelity.
-This raises a critical question: can volume-equivalent spheres accurately reproduce the transport behavior of realistic PMNs, or do shape effects persist at the ensemble level?
-Addressing this requires systematic validation that isolates shape-induced hydrodynamic effects from collective phenomena such as dense-phase interactions and polydispersity, a distinction obscured in fully representative industrial simulations.
-The present study employs a controlled vertical transport configuration with moderate particle ensembles, enabling direct comparison of X-ray computed tomography (CT) reconstructed PMNs with volume-equivalent spherical particles under identical flow conditions.
+Resolved CFD-DEM at industrial-scale riser dimensions remains computationally prohibitive: representing realistic PMN morphology for \(\mathcal{O}(10^3-10^4)\) particles over kilometer-scale domains via SDF or multisphere approaches demands CPU runtime that preclude parametric design.
+Consequently, large-scale simulations routinely use volume-equivalent spheres, trading morphological fidelity for tractable runtimes.
+Whether this substitution preserves ensemble-level transport behavior or biases predictions of entrainment thresholds and pressure drop is unknown.
+Addressing this requires a controlled configuration that isolates shape-induced hydrodynamic effects from confounding collective phenomena such as dense-phase clustering and polydispersity, distinctions that are obscured in fully representative industrial simulations.
+We therefore adopt a controlled vertical transport configuration with moderate particle ensembles, enabling a direct comparison of CT reconstructed PMNs and volume-equivalent spheres under identical flow and confinement conditions.